ooni/spec/informed-consent/inform-users-long.md

 include your government, your ISP, and your employer.

-ANYBODY WITH ACCESS TO YOUR COMPUTER, now or in the future, may be able to detect that you have installed or run ooni
+ANYBODY WITH ACCESS TO YOUR COMPUTER, now or in the future, may be able to detect that you have installed or run ooni.

-SERVICES CONNECTED TO BY OONI will be able to see your IP address, and may be able to detect that you are using OONI
+SERVICES CONNECTED TO BY OONI will be able to see your IP address, and may be able to detect that you are using OONI.